• Add description, images, menus and links to your mega menu

 10. Local Coffee Roasters Win on Trust

-As prices rise and packages shrink, consumers turn toward brands they know and trust, especially locally.
+As prices rise and brands shrink packages, consumers turn toward brands they know and trust, especially locally.

 In the San Francisco Bay Area, this effect is especially strong.